 If you have been receiving benefits under the Universal Child Care Benefit, you are automatically enrolled for the CCB.

-If your child has not received benefits under the Universal Child Care, go to this page to check your eligibility: Canada child benefit – Before you apply.
+If your child has not received benefits under the Universal Child Care, go to this page to check your eligibility: Canada child benefit – Who can apply.

 If you are eligible, you can apply using one of the following ways: